Love the Lord Your God

 If you would like to use our transcript of this sermon (updated 2020), please contact us for permission.

-Father Hanly’s sermon for 31st Sunday in Ordinary Time, Year B, was delivered on 4th November 2012.
-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for 31st Sunday in Ordinary Time, Year B, "Love the Lord Your God" was delivered on 4th November 2012.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.

 If you would like to receive a link each week to Father Hanly’s homily for the week, enter your email address in the box below: